iamseeley/py-town/README.md

 pyodide 🤝 deno

-this module lets you execute python code in a deno application, another js environment, or a web app!
+trick pyodide to execute python code in the deno runtime